 If we, or our posterity, fail in this, our Duty; our neglect allows political corruption to ravage and destroy our nation, our states, our counties, and our cities and towns from within.

-The number of States, whose citizens remain contractually bound by our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America, presently contains fifty States.
+The number of States, whose citizens remain contractually bound by our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America, presently contains fifty States and several territories.
 We know that all the new states are bound to The unanimous Declaration, not merely because (The Constitution of the United States of America, Article 6,), which includes it by reference as "the authority of the United States"; but because the declaration binds all our citizens, regardless of when they join our union.
 This contract lets us know when it becomes necessary for us to alter, abolish, and / or to throw off our corrupted Government Form, which also applies to corrupt government officials and their unjust actions.

-Additionally, perhaps more importantly, The unanimous Declaration is the Founding Charter, the initial contract that then authorizes the creation of a constitution, which is the actual form of our government.
+Additionally, perhaps more importantly; The unanimous Declaration is the Founding Charter, the initial contract that then authorizes the creation of a constitution, which is the actual form of our government.
 As every State that joins, they do so, becoming an equal with all others States.

 Our present government officers repeat the list of abuses and usurpations detailed in The Declaration.
 Those usurpations and abuse of powers identify the same type of tyranny and absolute despotism over us, at present, that existed for our nation’s founders in 1776.

 Because of its political abuses, our government demands our immediate action to right our nation and to repair our failed government.
 For these reasons, we create and put in force The 20/20 Founding Charter & Constitution for "The United States of America", in order to better preserve our rights through adherence to our nation’s Founding Charter, The unanimous Declaration of the thirteen united States of America.

 To unite consists of more than merely agreeing.